mgsosna/mattsosna.com/_posts/ml/2023-11-25-Precision-recall.md

 <img src="{{  site.baseurl  }}/images/ml/precision_recall/cm_recall.png" alt="Recall columns of confusion matrix" height="50%" width="50%">
 </center>

 That 99.9% accurate "always predict benign" model would have _zero_ recall, a glaring red flag indicating the model should be immediately thrown out.
-But we shouldn't rely solely on recall when investigating models, since it can be similarly "gamed": **a model that always predicts that a video is spam would have 100% recall.** That's also not what we want -- no videos would be able to be uploaded to our app.
+Ideally, our model is sensitive enough to catch all spam labels in the test set.
+But to ensure this sensitivity doesn't come at the expense of mis-labeling benign videos, we need to look at one more metric: precision.

 ### Metric 3: Precision
 When our model classifies a video as spam, how often is it _actually_ spam?
 This is the core idea behind **precision**, or **_the proportion of predicted positive labels that are true positives_**.
 As an equation, precision takes the following form: